SysKitTeam/docs-spdockit/get-to-know-spdockit/backstage-screen/subscriptions-and-alerts.md

 Alerts will be marked with the bell icon, while the scheduled subscriptions will have the open letter icon.
 Here you can:

-* create new subscription to schedule preferred reports
+* Create new subscription to schedule preferred reports
-* create new alerts for the selected SharePoint objects or best practices reports
+* Create new alerts for the selected SharePoint objects or best practices reports
-* change existing subscription or alert settings by clicking the Edit button
+* Change existing subscription or alert settings by clicking the Edit button
-* delete previously created subscriptions and alerts
+* Delete previously created subscriptions and alerts
-* manually send specific subscriptions and alerts by clicking on Send Email Now
+* Manually send specific subscriptions and alerts by clicking on Send Email Now
-* adjust the time when these subscriptions will be sent and outgoing email server settings
+* Adjust the time when these subscriptions will be sent and outgoing email server settings
-* search through the listed subscriptions and alerts.
+* Search through the listed subscriptions and alerts.

 ### Related Articles